Dance: Befitting the Korean origins of her inspiration, her dance is Run Devil Run by Korean pop group Girls' Generation. A side by side here.

 Skins: Her Redeemed skin is based off of Meliadoul.

-Skins: Her Warrior Princess skin is Xena, her Spectacular skin is Wonder Woman, and her PAX skin is based on TRON, her huntress skin resembles Zhu Rong as well as giving her a boomerang (her preferred weapon until 6).
+Skins: Her Warrior Princess skin is Xena, her Spectacular skin is Wonder Woman, her PAX skin is based on TRON, and her Huntress skin resembles Zhu Rong, which turns her weapon into a boomerang (her preferred weapon until 6).

 Skins: Arcade Sona's ultimate (which sends out a wave causing enemies to dance) resembles a Dance Dance Revolution screen, with a flow of arrows pointing in different directions.